-HRM 132-Property Management and Housekeeping
+HRM 132-Property Management and Housekeeping 3 Sem.-Hrs.
 Study of function and principles involved in housekeeping and plant maintenance.
 Course includes cost of operation, managing maintenance needs, water and waste water systems, energy management, HVAC systems, lighting, etc. the building and exterior facilities, landscape and grounds, parking areas, facility design and renovations.
+(Spring only)

-HRM 134-Management in the Hospitality Industry
+HRM 134-Management in the Hospitality Industry 3 Sem.-Hrs.
 Management in the hospitality industry is designed to explain the principles of supervision as they apply specifically to the hospitality industry.
 The basic principles of management are clearly explained, as well as their practical applications in a day-to-day setting.
 The course further provides relevant examples of proven ways to get maximum results of hospitality supervision and management through responsible direction and guidance.
 This course is one of three certification courses designed to provide students desiring to become executive chefs with a basic understanding of supervision with the hospitality industry.
+(Fall only)

-HRM 140-Professional Food Service

-1 Lect., 1 Lab., 2 Sem-Hrs.
+HRM 140-Professional Food Service 1 Lect., 1 Lab., 2 Sem-Hrs.
 This course will consist of lectures, demonstrations and hands-on laboratory work intended to familiarize the students with the multifaceted world of hospitality service, from guest, table service, types of service, banquet and ala carte service to beverage and wine service.
 Students will also learn the basics of table side food preparation.
+(Spring only)